Painting a graph with competing random walks: Preliminaries

 where $\ol{\gamma} > 0$ is a universal constant.
-We will often use \eqref{eqn::uniform_exponential_decay} without reference.
+We will often use (\ref{eqnuniformexponentialdecay}) without reference.

-Throughout the article, it will be important for us to have precise estimates of the Radon-Nikodym derivative of the law of random walk conditioned on various events with respect to the uniform measure.
+Throughout the article, it will be important for us to have precise estimates of the Radon--Nikodym derivative of the law of random walk conditioned on various events with respect to the uniform measure.
 In the following, we are interested in the case of a random walk conditioned not to have hit a particular point.
-Let $T_k = k T_\mix$.
+Let $T_k = k T_\mix$. \begin{lemma} There exists $\gamma,p_0 > 0$ so that for all $k \geq1$ satisfying $k \Upsilon_n \leq p_0$ and $c \geq2$, we have